rachelruijiayang/robotics-teaching-kit-with-jet/README.md

 The [HardwareTemplates](https://drive.google.com/drive/folders/0B8F3iGtBky5JQUIzR1JTd0xWRzg?usp=sharing) shared directory includes design files that can be used to laser cut the Jet's base mounting plate and sonar holders.
-The `JetbotPlate` files are the layout of the base plate.
-The `SonarHolders` files are the layout of the 10 sonar holders.
+The `JetbotPlate` files are the layout of the base plate in different, common file formats.
+The `SonarHolders` files are the layout of the sonar holders.